-In its annual report for 2013 (the 2014 report was not yet available at the time of writing) the CSSF disclosed what regulatory interventions it had carried out during the course of that year.
+In its annual report for 2014 (the 2015 report was not yet available at the time of writing) the CSSF disclosed what regulatory interventions it had carried out during the course of that year.

-In 2013 the CSSF reiterated its emphasis on carrying out more onsite inspections.
-Consequently, the number of people involved in such inspections has substantially increased, allowing the CSSF to carry out 152 onsite inspections at the premises of financial players in 2013.
-Generally, all onsite inspections are followed by observation letters sent to the controlled banks.
+In 2014, the CSSF reiterated its emphasis on carrying out an important number of on-site inspections.
+Consequently, the CSSF carried out 138 on-site inspections at the premises of financial players in 2014.
+Generally, all on-site inspections are followed by observation letters sent to the controlled banks.
 In the event of more serious flaws, the CSSF analyses whether there is a need for an injunction procedure or a non-litigious administrative procedure in order to impose administrative sanctions pursuant to article 63 of the Financial Sector Law.

-Ad hoc control missions are onsite inspections intended to investigate a specific - or even worrying - situation relating to the professional itself.
+Ad hoc control missions are on-site inspections intended to investigate a specific - or even worrying - situation relating to the professional itself.
 The particular situation will have, in principle, already been documented during the off-site prudential supervision.
 Such missions may either be planned in advance or occur unexpectedly.
-The nature and scale of ad hoc missions may vary significantly and subsequently determine the composition of the onsite teams.
-In 2013, the CSSF carried out 32 ad hoc missions, of which 16 concerned banks on different topics including contract for difference, business plan or recovery model.
-The other missions concerned specific risk analyses (eg, market rate risk or interest rate risk).
+The nature and scale of ad hoc missions may vary significantly and subsequently determine the composition of the on-site teams.
+In 2014, the CSSF carried out 27 ad hoc missions, of which 10 concerned banks on different topics including the excessive concentration of group products in customer portfolios or specific aspects of anti-money laundering and counter-terrorist financing.
+The other missions concerned specific risk analyses (eg, market risk or credit risk).